-Once you’ve clicked the Submit button on the web or tapped the check mark button on mobile, your Instagram username will instantly be changed and your previous username freed up.
+Once you’ve clicked the Submit button on the web or tapped the checkmark button on mobile, your Instagram username will be changed instantly, and your previous username freed up.
 This means that if someone else snags it, you won’t be able to get it back.

 Changing your Instagram username will not reset your follower count, but it may confuse them.

 The good news is that it’s still the same account, so you won’t have to start over from scratch.
 You will have the same followers, although they may be confused by the change.
 This could lead to lower engagement or unfollows, but that shouldn’t concern users just looking to share photos with friends.